mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 Previously, this BigQuery Export feature was only available in paid Google Analytics 360 (USD 150,000 per year).

+## Data Sampling in Google Analytics

+Google Analytics is a must have for every business in the beginning, but as your business grows you need more flexibility and customization, because Google Analytics may give you inaccurate data.

+When your data is too large, instead of utilizing all of the data available, Google Analytics uses data sampling and shows you an incomplete traffic data set.

+In data analysis, sampling is the practice of analyzing a subset of all data in order to uncover the meaningful information in the larger data set.
+Data sampling is a method and approach that available to Data analyst in their daily work.

+##  Hire with Confidence
 I being up to speed with Google BigQuery since 2019.

 https://www.qwiklabs.com/public_profiles/fdf93c0d-bc8b-4952-b7fe-1dade1d6e917